First Publish Date: August 7, 2020; Last Updated: December 20, 2024

 Be Entrepreneurial & Always Be Learning

-Siddons has learned that farmers are naturally resourceful, as the need to get the most yield out one’s land fuels ingenuity.
 For example, many farmers in his area invest in beehives to improve pollination.
 What is left are the bees in their hives that can now be used to produce honey for additional sales and revenue.
 This is a by-product of the primary investment.
-Other example of this type of resourcefulness is purchasing chickens, goats and cows, and selling excess eggs and milk as a “side hustle”.
+Other examples of this type of resourcefulness include purchasing chickens, goats and cows, and selling excess eggs and milk as a “side hustle”.

 Though avocados represent the bulk of Siddons’ business, his farm also produces a variety of tropical fruits that are available for harvest throughout the year.
-Additionally they have dabbled in agrotourism and guided Everglades day tours, including: bass fishing, cycling, hiking, and kayaking.

 South Florida has a bustling agriculture community that works in conjunction with the University of Florida Tropical Research and Education Center (IFAS) in Homestead.
 This meeting of “like minds” fosters entrepreneurism to learn improved practices and collective problem-solving when grappling with problematic issues such as invasive pests harmful to local crops.

-Success
+Reflection on Success

 When asked what his most memorable or proudest moment was in pursuing his dream, Siddons responded seeing one of his Sleepy Lizard stickers on someone’s car “out in the wild”.
 He assured us that it was not his mother’s car, which made it all the more fulfilling.
 He also gets a thrill when he is recognized in public as “that avocado guy on YouTube”.

-Summary of Tips
+Summary of Tom’s Tips for Launching a Home-Based Business

 1. Come Up for Air & Start Dreaming